-Want some new ideas on how to reach your student?
+Want some new ideas on how to reach your student or child?

 Here are some teaching and tutoring tips.
-These free online teaching tools will help tutors in the areas of reading, vocabulary building, math, and more.
+These free online teaching tools will help tutors and parents both in the areas of reading, vocabulary building, math, and more.
 These are also good sources for finding and creating worksheets.

 A big tip of the hat to all tutors who shared these ideas!
 Got another one?
-Just send it to Executive Director Kara Kalnitz (firstname.lastname@example.org), and we’ll add it to our Tutoring Tips list.
+Just send it to Executive Director Kara Kalnitz (email@example.com), and we’ll add it to our Tips for Learning list.

 Common Core sheets.
 This site shows users how to create worksheets based on material in the Common Core curriculum, used by Chicago Public Schools.
 You can access the site here.

 MyVocabulary.com.
 This fun site has interactive games and puzzles for vocabulary development.
 It covers just about every grade level and goes through standardized test prep for the ACT and SAT.
 You can access the site here.

 Math is Fun.
 Here’s a site with something for everyone.
 There are definitions, activities, games, puzzles, and worksheets divided into sections for grades K-6 and grades 7 and up.
 It even goes to higher levels, such as calculus.
 No user ID is required.
 You can access everything at mathisfun.com.